Cloudore/homebridge-sensibo-sky/README.md

 2. Go into your node_modules folder, where the plug ins are stored.
 3. Download this plugin using: "sudo git clone https://github.com/Cloudore/homebridge-sensibo-sky"
 4. go into the plug in folder with "cd homebridge-sensibo-sky"
+5. Install using "sudo npm install"
-5. Update your configuration file.
+6. Update your configuration file.
 See sample config.json snippet below.

 # Configuration